DanRyba253/zig-scan/README.md

 * `scan` and `scanOut` take an extra comptime parameter called `buf_len` which is used to initialize an internal buffer used to temporarily store reader output.
 Make sure that `buf_len` > length of any sequence in between format specifiers in your format string.
 And `buf_len` > length of any part of input captured by format specifiers.

-* `scan` and `scanOut` may make a lot of successive calls to the supplied reader, so it is recommended to wrap it in std.io.bufferedReader first for performance.
+* `scan` and `scanOut` may make a lot of successive calls to the supplied reader, so it is recommended to use std.io.bufferedReader for performance.

 * unlike functions in libc, functions provided in this package do not return the number of successfully parsed arguments.